Eliminating Quantization Errors in Classification-Based Sound Source Localization: Introduction

+Based on the aforementioned analysis, we propose a novel output architecture designed for classification.
+This architecture not only retains robustness of classification but also incorporates the high precision of regression.
+Across experiments in diverse environments, from ideal to challenging, we substantiate our proposed architecture's effectiveness.
+The primary contributions can be summarized as follows: \begin{itemize} \item \textbf{We introduce an Unbiased Label Distribution (ULD) aimed at eliminating quantization errors during training.} ULD's injective encoding permits unbiased inverse mapping to ground truth position.
+Notably, ULD exhibits smooth transitions within and between classes.
+Furthermore, ULD retains advantages of one-hot encoding for classification.

+\item \textbf{We propose two novel loss functions for soft labels: Negative Log Absolute Error (NLAE) and Mean Squared Error without activations in the output layer (MSE(wo)).} Cross-entropy (CE) loss may be suboptimal for soft labels because its optimization objective does not directly point to the soft label itself.
+We analyzed compatibility between cross-entropy-like loss functions and classification model output layer activations, and advantages of MSE loss for soft labels.
+After analysis, our new strategy is to combine these loss types for the soft label family.

-\item \textbf{We proposed a multi-class Weighted Adjacent Decoding (WAD) to address the shortcomings of relying solely on peak probability.} Selecting the class corresponding to the peak probability as the estimated DOA, denoted as {\textit{Top-1 decoding}}, suffers from quantization errors.
-Due to the high similarity between adjacent classes in the SSL output space, the sidelobes of the peak class is also important.
-Therefore, we take the sidelobes of the peak class into the design of decoding methods, which yields WAD.
-It takes multiple weighted classes into decoding.
-It overcomes the limit of the quantization error of the peak class decoding. \end{itemize} The remainder of this paper is organized as follows.
-Section~\ref{sec:ssl} outlines the classification approach to addressing SSL issues.
-In Section~\ref{sec:motivation} to \ref{sec:decoding}, we provide a detailed description of our motivation and contributions.
-Sections~\ref{sec:exp} demonstrate the effectiveness of our proposed method through experimental results.
-Finally, Section~\ref{sec:conclusion} presents the main conclusions of our study.
+\item \textbf{We propose a Weighted Adjacent Decoding (WAD) to address shortcomings of sole reliance on peak probability.} Selecting the class corresponding to the peak as the estimated DOA, denoted as {\textit{Top-1 decoding}}, suffers from quantization errors.
+We incorporate sidelobes of the peak class into decoding method design, yielding WAD.
+This overcomes the quantization error limit of Top-1 decoding. \end{itemize} The remainder of this paper is organized as follows.
+Section~\ref{sec:ssl} outlines the classification paradigm to introduce the issues.
+In Sections~\ref{sec:label} to \ref{sec:decoding}, we provide a detailed description of our contributions.
+Sections~\ref{sec:exp} and \ref{sec:res} demonstrate the effectiveness of our proposed method through experimental results.
+Finally, Section~\ref{sec:conclusion} presents the conclusions of our study.